Characterizing and Optimizing End-to-End Systems for Private Inference: Proposed PI Optimizations

 \subsection{Wireless Slot Allocation}

 Our final optimization seeks to reduce the communication latency of hybrid PI protocols.
-As we observed in Section~\ref{sec:characterization}, there is significant asymmetry in the amount of data sent from the client to server and received from the server to the client.
-Therefore, to minimize communication latency we aim to match the upload and download bandwidths to the data transferred from client to server and server to the client, respectively.
+As we observed in Section~\ref{sec:characterization}, there is significant asymmetry in the amount of data sent from the client to server and vice versa.
+Therefore, we propose to minimize communication latency by matching the upload and download bandwidths to the data transferred from client to server and server to the client, respectively.
 Fortunately, 5G wireless standards provide exactly this flexibility.

 \textbf{Solution:} Current 5G wireless standards use time division duplexing (TDD) to partition bandwidth between upload and download~\cite{3gpp20153gpp}.
-A 10 ms frame is divided into 10 sub-frames, each of which can be allocated to either upload or download, allowing significant flexibility in the fraction of bandwidth allocated in each direction.
+A \SI{10}{ms} frame is divided into 10 sub-frames, each of which can be allocated to either upload or download, allowing significant flexibility in the fraction of bandwidth allocated in each direction.
 This flexibility can be, and has been, used to support autonomous driving and virtual reality applications, for instance, where almost all communication is in the upload~\cite{5G_TDD_Uplink_WhitePaper}.
 The sub-frame structure can also be dynamically changed at a ms granularity~\cite{tang2020deep}.
 We propose to exploit the flexibility in 5G wireless standards to match the asymmetric communication between client and server in hybrid PI protocols, allocating more upload slots for the Client-Garbler protocol and more download slots for Server-Garbler.

 \textbf{Benefit:} Figure~\ref{fig:optimization_comz} shows the benefit and potential of the wireless slot allocation (WSA) optimization.
-Using our simulator, we set the total available bandwidth to 1Gbps and calculate the total offline and online communication latency for both protocols while sweeping the percentage of slots allocated to upload.
+Using our simulator, we set the total available bandwidth to \SI{1}{Gbps} and calculate the total offline and online communication latency for both protocols while sweeping the percentage of slots allocated to upload.
 First, we note that as more slots are allocated for upload (download), we approach an optimal slot configuration for the Client-Garbler (Server-Garbler) protocol.
 Second, we find that an even bandwidth split works well as a starting point when compared to sub-optimal settings.
 However, selecting the optimal point can provide up to a $35\%$ communication time reduction.